Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Abstract

 \section{Abstract}

-Micro Aerial Vehicles (MAVs) are limited in their operation outdoors near obstacles by their ability to withstand wind gusts.
-Currently widespread position control methods such as Proportional Integral Derivative control do not perform well under the influence of gusts.
-Incremental Nonlinear Dynamic Inversion (INDI) is a sensor-based control technique that can control nonlinear systems subject to disturbances.
-It was developed for the attitude control of manned aircraft or MAVs.
-In this paper we generalize this method to the outer loop control of MAVs under severe gust loads.
-Significant improvements over a traditional Proportional Integral Derivative (PID) controller are demonstrated in an experiment where the quadrotor flies in and out of a windtunnel exhaust at 10 m/s.
+This paper presents the cascaded integration of Incremental Nonlinear Dynamic Inversion (INDI) for attitude control and INDI for position control of micro air vehicles.
+Significant improvements over a traditional Proportional Integral Derivative (PID) controller are demonstrated in an experiment where the quadrotor flies in and out of a 10 m/s windtunnel exhaust.
 The control method does not rely on frequent position updates, as is demonstrated in an outside experiment using a standard GPS module.
 Finally, we investigate the effect of using a linearization to calculate thrust vector increments, compared to a nonlinear calculation.
-The method requires little modeling and is computationally efficient.

 \tikzset{ block/.style = {draw, thick, rectangle, minimum height = 3em, minimum width = 3em}, sum/.style = {draw, circle, node distance = 2cm, minimum size = 0.2 cm, text width = 0.3 cm}, gain/.style = {draw, isosceles triangle}, input/.style = {coordinate}, output/.style = {coordinate}, mux/.style = {draw, rectangle, fill=black, minimum height =0.5cm, minimum width =0.1cm,inner sep=0} } { $\frac{d}{dt}$}